-Machine learning and applied analytics have the potential to transform the way in which this onetime pollutant is transformed into both a valuable energy source benefiting local economies and a new source of value for the management industry, waste while also mitigating its environmental impact.
+Machine learning and applied analytics have the potential to transform the way in which this one-time pollutant is transformed into both a valuable energy source benefiting local economies and a new source of value for the waste management industry, while also mitigating its environmental impact.
 Analytics also has the potential to automate the current costly process of collection system tuning, identify equipment failures and needed repairs much more rapidly, and greatly improve safety at and around the landfill site by remotely identifying the presence of hazardous gases such as methane and hydrogen sulfide at the landfill surface.